11 Haunted Places in Washington you need to visit

 Starvation Heights Sanitarium, Olalla

-Starvation Heights Sanitarium was operated by Dr. Linda Hazzard and her husband Sam, but the doctor was using a very strange treatment method to treat her patients – starvation!
+Starvation Heights Sanitarium was operated by Dr. Linda Hazzard and her husband Sam, but the doctor used a very strange treatment method – starvation!

 These bodies were incinerated within the sanitarium to cover up the mistreatment while Dr. Hazzard maintained her public image as a strong female leader.